- ALARA Policy

 |Lens of the Eye||15,000|

 |Skin; any organ except lens of the eye||50,000|

 Pregnant radiation workers should refer to the Declared Pregnant Worker page for further information.

-In support of efforts to keep occupational radiation exposure As Low As Reasonably Achievable (ALARA), the dosimetry badge program operates under the ALARA Policy, which establishes criteria for dosimetry badge monitoring, dose assessment, and response to occupational radiation dosimetry badge results.
+In support of efforts to keep occupational radiation exposure As Low As Reasonably Achievable (ALARA), the dosimetry badge program operates under an institutional ALARA Policy, which establishes criteria for dosimetry badge monitoring, dose assessment, and response to occupational radiation dosimetry badge results.

 OCRS Radiation Safety reviews all dosimetry badge results and investigates high exposures according to the investigational level framework provided in the ALARA Policy.
-Each quarter, the VU and VUMC Radiation Safety Committees review a summary of radiation dose records either quarterly or biannually, depending on ALARA policy requirements.
+Each Radiation Safety Committee reviews a summary of radiation dose records either quarterly or biannually, depending on ALARA policy requirements.

 Radiation Exposure Monitoring